venkataravuri/awesome-tech-articles-blogs/topics/architecture-design/kafka.md

 The _**record-lag metric**_ and number of partitions per topic are dynamic values that can be changed anytime in production environment.

 The new CRD KconsumerGroup is a Primary Resource and its spec describes the individual consumer specification such as consumer name, image, the topic it should poll messages from, minReplicas indicates the minimum number of consumers to start with, averageRecordsLagLimit set the threshold for HPA to scale out.
 In term of status, we want to see active pods and a customised message.

+You can have multiple Kafka clusters share a common zookeeper ensemble but it's not recommended because it will complicate your ability to upgrade zookeeper

 ### How did you setup Kafka on K8s?